discordjs/guide/guide/interactions/modals.md

 This page is a follow-up to the [interactions (slash commands) page](/interactions/slash-commands.md).
 Please carefully read those first so that you can understand the methods used in this section.
 :::

-## Building and Responding with Modals
+## Building and responding with modals

 Unlike message components, modals aren't strictly components themselves.
 They're a callback structure used to respond to interactions.